The 17 Best Chicken Wings in NYC, Hands Down, No Contest

 255 Vessey St.; bluesmoke.com

 15. Little Mo

 This counter-serve eatery in Bushwick isn’t much bigger than a studio apartment, but it’s a local favorite for its laid-back, funky atmosphere and affordable, tasty Vietnamese food.
 Little Mo’s “Mo Wangs,” are a must order: glazed in caramelized garlic fish sauce, they’re just the right balance of sweet and salty.
 While you’re at it, go ahead and solidify your order with a banh mi sandwich or a bowl of savory pho.
-Open for take-out and delivery.
+Little Mo is now open for dine-in service and delivery.

 1158 Myrtle Ave., Brooklyn; littlemobk.nyc

 It should come as no surprise that one of the best barbecue joints in the city also cooks up some stellar wings.
 Rather than wing pieces, these babies are served whole, Vietnamese style and topped with toasted sesame seeds, scallions and cilantro ranch for dipping.
 Both locations are open for dine-in, takeout, and delivery, with the Red Hook spot in particular offering plenty of indoor and outdoor options.
 While you’re there, you might as well tack on an order of the slow-cooked, pulled pork.